 Step #1: Do your research.

 Comprehensive media research is the foundation of any successful media relations strategy; it’s how you’ll curate a plan for who and what to pitch – and why.
 Your research should consider your target audience (does your target watch the outlet you’re pitching?) and content (if you’re pitching a cooking segment, does the show you’re pitching do them?).
-As you dig into your target show, watch past episodes, follow them on social media and check their booking page frequently, if they have one, to get a pulse on what they’re sharing and how your brand can tie in.
+As you dig into your target show, watch past episodes, identify relevant reoccurring series or the most fitting show hours, follow them on social media and check their booking page frequently, if they have one, to get a pulse on what they’re sharing and how your brand can tie in.

 After your research uncovers the perfect TV show for your story, finding the right contacts to pitch is next.
 Start with assistant and associate producers.
 If they like your offer, they’ll pitch it to their senior producers who ultimately determine if your segment idea turns into an on-air win.